Non-Hodgkin Lymphoma Clinical Trials

 With a skilled research faculty and support team, as well as designated programs focusing on chemical biology and molecular medicine, immunology, cancer biology, health outcomes and cancer epidemiology, Moffitt is committed to staying at the forefront of scientific advances for lymphoma diagnosis and treatment.
 And, by taking a bench-to-bedside approach, we apply what we learn in the lab to our day-to-day patient care, fast-tracking laboratory successes into new treatments for our patients and others across the nation.

 Moffitt Cancer Center can help patients explore their options for accessing the latest advances in non-Hodgkin lymphoma treatment.
-To learn more about our clinical trials for non-Hodgkin lymphoma, call 1-888-663-3488 or submit a new patient registration form online.
+To learn more about our clinical trials for non-Hodgkin lymphoma, call 1-813-745-6100 or 1-800-679-0775 (toll-free) or submit a clinical trials inquiry form online.
 Participation does not require a physician’s referral.